shyam-pareek/apk-translate/README.md

 ## 🧾 Overview

-**apk-translate** is a high-performance Android APK UI translator designed for security researchers and penetration testers.
+**APK-Translate** is a high-performance Android APK UI translator designed for security researchers and penetration testers.

 Unlike tools that rely on unreliable auto-detection, this tool uses **Strict Parameter Locking** and **Character-Range Validation** to ensure accurate translations of localized app strings.